angulardart/site-angulardart/src/angular/guide/architecture.md

 A provider is something that can create or return a service, typically the service class itself.

-You can register providers during bootstrapping or with a component, regardless of its level in the application component tree.
+You can register providers during bootstrapping or with a component, regardless of its level in the app component tree.

 The most common way to register providers is at the component level using the `providers` argument of the `@Component` annotation: